quicwg/base-drafts/draft-ietf-quic-transport.md

 it is not a guarantee that incoming data will be ignored.

-STREAM frames received after sending STOP_SENDING are still counted toward connection and stream flow control, even though these frames may be discarded upon receipt.
+STREAM frames received after sending STOP_SENDING are still counted toward connection and stream flow control, even though these frames can be discarded upon receipt.

 A STOP_SENDING frame requests that the receiving endpoint send a RESET_STREAM